jspchp63/HROS-RCIRCUIT-LAB/README.md

 RCIRCUIT_Definition_v1_GoogleNLP.pdf

-(Architecture-only.
-No prototype code released yet.)
+(Architecture only — no prototype code released yet.)

-6. Who This Repository Is For
+🎯 6.
+Who This Repository Is For

-GPU/TPU/HPC engineers
+GPU / TPU / HPC engineers

 Interconnect / PHY / Datacenter architects